Joyless Street: Release history

 Shortly after its release, different versions of the film circulated because of censorship cuts.
 One US release version was shortened to one hour running time, omitting the Asta Nielsen storyline.
 Between 1995 and 1998, with the help of international archives, the Munich Film Archive restored the film to its current length of 151 minutes, which is still approx. half an hour shorter than the original version.
 A region 2 DVD version with documentary extras is available.

 The film was exhibited in the US as The Street of Sorrow and in the UK as The Joyless Street.

 Reception and legacy

 In her 1955 book Die dämonische Leinwand (engl.
 The Haunted Screen), German film historian Lotte H. Eisner criticised the film's studio sets, Expressionist lightning and formulaic depiction of poverty: "everything is artificial, too condensed, too symbolically accentuated".
 Rudolf Thome, reviewing Joyless Street for the Süddeutsche Zeitung in 1964, disagreed with this view, calling it "Pabst's masterpiece", whose scenes do not represent ideas and whose images only conveye the meaning of what can actually be seen.

 30 years after Eisner, critic Pauline Kael titled Joyless Street an "extraordinary triumph of cinematography and Expressionist design", which despite its weak parts "makes a very strong visual impression".
 Dave Kehr, writing for the Chicago Reader in 1985, was more reserved, calling it "heavy going" and "an official classic that hasn't quite earned the title".
+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, Joyless Street was placed at #9.